tommcandrew/personal-site/src/assets/blogPosts/03-january-2020.md

 });
 ```

+&nbsp;

 Now let's connect to our databse.
 In this example I'll be using MongoDB Compass installed on my computer.
 If you don't have MongoDB installed, you can download it <a title="MongoDB" style="color: blue; font-weight: bold" href="https://www.mongodb.com/download-center" target="_blank">here.
 Now, just like with the port, we need to give it two options depending on whether the app is running locally or with Heroku.
 If it's running locally, the app should use the database installed on your computer and, if it's deployed with Heroku, it should use the mLab MongoDB database that we'll add to our app on Heroku later.

-A connection URI for Mongo will be provided as an environment variable by Heroku when deployed so again we give the app two options like this:
+A connection URI for Mongo will be provided as an environment variable by Heroku when deployed so again <mark>we give the app two options like this</mark>:

 ```javascript
 const myMongoUri =
   process.env.MONGODB_URI || "mongodb://localhost:27017/country-info";
 ```

+&nbsp;

 Now we'll tell the app to connect to Mongo (if you don't include the additional options you'll get warnings in your console):